 Another way some borrowers seek to ease student loan debt is through income-driven repayment plans.
 The amount you pay is based on your family size and income, usually 10% of your discretionary income.
 It’s intended to make the monthly payments more affordable by stretching out the repayment term, which usually results in more interest accumulating over the now-longer life of the loan.

 If you refinance your student loans with a private lender, you may qualify for a lower interest rate, which could shave off a significant sum over the life of your loans.

 Some lenders refinance both private and federal student loans.

-You may also have term options if you refinance.
-You can shorten your loan term, which can help get you out of debt faster, or extend your term, which could ideally lower your monthly payment but, again, means more interest accrues over the life of your loan.
+You may also have term options if you refinance your student loans.
+You can shorten your loan term, which can help get you out of debt faster or extend your term, which could ideally lower your monthly payment but, again, means more interest accrues over the life of your loan.

 Just know that if you’re refinancing your federal loans into private loans, you’ll be giving up federal benefits and protections such as federal deferral, forgiveness options, and income-driven repayment plans.

 Question marks swirl around student debt cancellation.
 Amid all the noise about the topic, it may be a good idea to take measures of your student loan rates and terms and plot a smart course.